To be updated daily during Convention 2018.

 Candidates for 4th Vice-President:

 Congratulations to Michelle Gawronsky, who was re-elected as MGEU President for another term.
-Wayne Chacun was also re-elected to the position of 1st Vice President, while Douglas Troke was elected as 2nd Vice-President, Shelley Wiggins was elected as 3rd Vice-President, and Charlotte McWilliams was elected 4th Vice-President.
-Congratulations to Michelle, Wayne, Douglas, Shelley and Charlotte, and a big "thank you" to everyone who let their name stand for election.
+Charlotte McWilliams was also elected to the position of 1st Vice President.
+Shelley Wiggins was re-elected as 3rd Vice-President, and Ed Miller was elected 4th Vice-President.
+Douglas Troke was re-elected as 2nd Vice-President by acclimation yesterday, Congratulations to Michelle, Charlotte, Douglas, Shelley, Ed, and a big "thank you" to everyone who let their name stand for election.